52North/smartSensorEditor/README.md

     actual form are merged with the document.
   - method "public String getFileIdentifier()" adapted to get the Id from the BaseBean "smlUniqueID" when the sensorML     form is used.
   - method "public void newMetadataIdentifier()" to set the new ID for the smlUniqueID bean.
+  - Property "activeBeanNamesRegex" to get the regex which is used in the method "public boolean
+    isBeanActive(String beanName)"

+- EditorContext.java within the package de.conterra.smarteditor.xml
+  - method "public String getNamespaceURI(String prefix)" and method public String getPrefix(String namespace) for sml     namespace adopted